Norrbom Vinding given top ranking by Chambers Europe 2023

 The full ranking for Norrbom Vinding can be read here

-The long-awaited bill, which introduces a requirement for registration of working time for each individual employee and provides the opportunity to derogate from the 48-hour rule for certain employee groups, has been submitted to the Parliament.
-The effective date has been postponed to 1 July 2024.
+The bill, which introduces a requirement for registration of working time for each individual employee and provides the opportunity to derogate from the 48-hour rule for certain employees, has been adopted.